intro-to-data-science-24-workshop/09-leafletgraphs-murray-bastida/README.md

 ### 👋 by Elena Murray and Franco Bastida!

 <br>
 ## Summary

 Hello there!
 If you came looking for Leaflet resources, this is your place!

-These materials will teach to the basics to create interactive maps with Leaflet.
+These materials will teach you the basics to create interactive maps with Leaflet.

-The repository is part of the [I2DS Tools for Data Science workshop](https://github.com/intro-to-data-science-24-workshop) run at the [Hertie School, Berlin](https://www.hertie-school.org/en/) in October 2023.
+The repository is part of the [I2DS Tools for Data Science workshop](https://github.com/intro-to-data-science-24-workshop) run at the [Hertie School, Berlin](https://www.hertie-school.org/en/) in October 2024.
 The student-run workshop is part of the course [Introduction to Data Science](https://github.com/intro-to-data-science-24) taught by Prof. Dr. Simon Munzert at the Hertie School, Berlin, in Fall 2024.

-### Session contents
+## Session contents

 The contents of this session will introduce Leaflet as a data visualization tool that can help you identify patterns, trends, and relationships that may not be obvious in raw data.
-This can value to your toolbox as a data scientist or practitioner supporting policymakers and other interested parties.
-Remember, a map is worth a thousand words!
+This can add value to your toolbox as a data scientist or practitioner supporting policymakers and other stakeholders. *Remember, a map is worth a thousand words!*

-### Main learning objectives
+## Main learning objectives

 The goals of this session are to:
-(1) equip you with conceptual knowledge about to use the Leaflet package and integrate your own data sets;
+1. equip you with conceptual knowledge about to use the Leaflet package and integrate your own data sets;
-(2) show you some key functions of the package to add markers, polygons, and other interesting layers; and (3) provide you with concrete examples through a tutorial as well as other material and readings.
+2. show you some key functions of the package to add markers, polygons, and other interesting layers; and
+3. provide you with concrete examples through a tutorial as well as additional resources.

 ## Tutorial